The 2017 Edition of Children's Writer's and Illustrator's Market

 Let people know:

-For brief comments on previous editions, from 2004 to 2015, see this list of past CWIMs.
+For brief comments on previous editions, from 2004 to 2016, see my list of past CWIMs.

 - Buy Children's Writer's and Illustrator's Market at Amazon, a major online retailer, which usually sells the book at a sizable discount.
 There is a Kindle edition available too, at a lower price.